 Offit Gallery, the Gottesman Libraries

 525 West 120th Street, 3rd Floor, 10027

 Full Exhibition Booklet

 Knowing Together is a project exploring dimensions of intimacy through collaborative photogrammetry, a technique for creating 3D scans of objects using a collection of photographs from different angles.
-The project began as a workshop in the Smith Learning Theater at Teachers College in September, 2018 and will launch as an exhibition on December 6, 2018.
+The project began as a workshop in the Smith Learning Theater at Teachers College in September, 2018 and was launched as an exhibition on December 6, 2018.

 EdLab is a research, design, and development unit at Teachers College, Columbia University.
 EdLab envisions and pilots knowledge projects for a fundamentally different education sector that is attuned to the emerging post-industrial world.
 EdLab engages in work that has the potential to contribute to the improvement of educational institutions today and the broader evolution and reconfiguration of future educational services.